schappim/mBot-Gitbook/section-5-chapter-27-adding-motors-to-the-line-follower-program.md

 \(2\) is where the motor moving block is added

 What happens here is that every time we get a reading from the line follower module, we decide as to how the mBot must move.
 If things look good, it just moves forwards.
-If either one sensor seems to have gotten outside the line, we turn the mBot, to get it back on track.
-If both sensors have gotten outside the line, we move the mBot backwards in the hope to meet the line again, since the best chance is that the line is behind it.
+If one sensor seems to be outside the line, we turn the mBot, to get it back on track.
+If both sensors are outside the line, we move the mBot backwards, hoping to meet the line again, since the best chance is that the line is behind it.

 Let's get ready to test the program now:

 * First we make sure we have composed a line runway on some spacy surface, most probably on the floor.
-* Then we connect the mBot to the computer and "Upload to Arduino" and then we can switch it off, so that we can place it at the begin of the line.
+* Then we connect the mBot to the computer and "Upload to Arduino" and then we can switch it off, so that we can place it at the beginning of the line.
-* And then, we can switch in on and see if it behaves as expected.
+* And then, we can switch it on and see if it behaves as expected.

 ![](/assets/Img.5.27.3.jpg)\[Image 5.27.3: The mBot at start position\]

 As can be seen in the image above, we can place obstacles to mark the start and finish of the runway.
-These will prove useful in the improvements we are going to apply to the program, in the next chapter.
+These will prove useful in the improvements we are going to apply to the program in the next chapter.

 If we turn the mBot on, we will see it get going, following the line by constantly adjusting its route, until finally it reaches the end of the line.
 There, we will notice that the mBot doesn't stop, since we didn't include such behaviour in the program.
-Instead it will make erratic movements that might even get it to make a U-turn, eventually, due to difference in traction, between the wheels.
+Instead it will make erratic movements that might even get it to make a U-turn, eventually, due to difference in traction between the wheels.

 We can actually improve the program even further by using the proximity sensor so that the robot can detect by itself the end of the line, by sensing the obstacle we have placed at the end of the line.
 And then even make a U-turn to get back to where it started.
 We will handle all this in the next chapter.